cmroug14/writing-archimedes/OnDiagramTranscriptions.md

 + Comparing diagrams in different manuscripts by each part
 + Saying 'this section' is unclear but 'that section' is clear
 + Analyzing what parts most commonly appear (like circle ΑΒΓΔ)

+## Using Inkscape

+1. Open figure ROI image with Inkscape.
+2. Manually trace the diagram using circles, lines, Bezier paths, etc.
+    + Separate diagram into parts according to individual shapes, using separate layers
+    + OR separate diagram into parts according to its construction, using separate layers
+3. Save diagram as an optimized .svg file.
+    + Simplify colors
+    + Style to xml
+    + Group collapsing
+    + Enable id stripping
+    + Keep editor data
+    + Precision: 7?
+    + Indent: Space